neondatabase/website/content/docs/conceptual-guides/branching.md

 <a id="branches-coming-soon/"></a>

-Neon allows you to instantly branch your database in the same way that you branch your code.
-You can quickly and cost-effectively branch a database for development, testing, staging, and various of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
-See [Branching workflows](#branching-workflows) for a discussion of different ways you can integrate database branching into your development workflows.
+Neon allows you to instantly branch your data in the same way that you branch your code.
+You can quickly and cost-effectively branch your data for development, testing, staging, and various of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
+See [Branching workflows](#branching-workflows) for a discussion of different ways you can integrate branching into your development workflows.

 ### What is a branch?

 A branch is a copy-on-write clone of your database.
-You can create a branch from a current or past state of your database.
+You can create a branch from a current or past state of your data.
 For example, you can create a branch that includes all data up to the point of branch creation or up to a particular time or [Log Sequence Number (LSN)](../../reference/glossary/#lsn).

-A branch is completely isolated from its parent database, so you are free to play around with it, modify it, and delete it when it's no longer needed.
-Changes to a branch are independent of the parent database and vice versa.
-A branch and its parent database share the same history but diverge at the point of branch creation.
+A branch is completely isolated from the originating data, so you are free to play around with it, modify it, and delete it when it's no longer needed.
+Changes to a branch are independent of the originating data and vice versa.
+A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch are persisted as an independent delta.

-Creating a branch does not increase load on the parent database or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production system.
+Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production system.

 An endpoint is created for each branch, which is the compute instance associated with the branch.
-You can connect to a branch endpoint as you would connect to any Neon database.
 Branch endpoints are read-write.

 ## Create a branch